 Here are some great recipes to lower high cholesterol.
 We must know how to lower high cholesterol, especially as so many people have it.
 Learn what you are doing to cause high cholesterol Tips On How to Lower High Cholesterol Naturally

-We are aware that having high cholesterol is not a good thing and yet it is on the rise.
+We are aware that having high cholesterol is not a good thing yet it is on the rise.
 Most people do not know that this is due to the way one eats.
-Here are some very tasty and mostly easy to make recipes to help lower high cholesterol naturally.
+Here are some very tasty and mostly easy-to-make recipes to help lower high cholesterol naturally.

 To begin, here is a list of the best cholesterol-lowering foods.

 Best Foods For Your Recipes To Lower High Cholesterol

 Oats are full of soluble fiber which helps bring down bad cholesterol and keep arteries flexible.
 Manufacturers of oats and oatmeal are allowed to state that these products are “heart-healthy” by the FDA.
 Warning: adding enough sugar and fat in breakfast cereals and oatmeal bars turns oatmeal into a portion of junk food.

 Almonds and other nuts are particularly rich in L-arginine, an amino acid that helps your body make nitric oxide.
 This, in turn, helps regulate blood pressure which has been found with almonds.

 In a 2014 study, those who ate 1.5 ounces of whole walnuts 6 days a week for 1 month lowered their total cholesterol by 5.4 percent and LDL cholesterol by 9.3 percent.
 The nuts were not salted or coated with sugar.

 Olive oil is full of monounsaturated fatty acids which lower LDL cholesterol.
 Bonus: they help trim belly fat!
 Make your Healthy Salad Dressings with olive oil.
 Make sure you know Which are the Best Olive Oils to Buy?
 Real Olive Oils vs Fake Exposed.